I drew the picture above 15 years ago for CAPA-Alpha #362.

 I was an eager kid, relatively speaking, especially compared to the rest of the roster when my tenure began — all the other fellas (and a couple of ladies) were at least nominally grown-ups with careers, many in comics or related media; for the most part, they were quite kind and encouraging.
 Writing is a tougher skill to demonstrate than drawing or other visual arts, so my cartooning got attention and whatever aptitude I had was in demand among those in K-a who enjoyed collaborating.

 the '30s to the '70s, and I swapped in a version of the superheroic K-a mascot that I had seen in some apazine or another.
-While the chair is based on the one in the original cover, I drew in my own drawing table and the box that sat next to it holding my art supplies — except that the box is way smaller than it should be and the perspective on it, to my lingering chagrin, doesn't work with the rest.
+While the chair is based on the one in the Superman cover, I drew in my own art table and the box that sat next to it holding my supplies — but the box is way smaller than it should be and the perspective on it, to my lingering chagrin, is out of whack.

 Left: Cover to Superman #41 © 1946 DC Comics.
 Pencils: Wayne Boring.
 Inks: George Roussos.
 Colors: Unknown.
 Right: Cover to CAPA-Alpha's Comics and Stories © 1994 Brian Saner Lamken.